Summer Session UCSC Program

 ANTH-4490-L21 - Anthropology of Political Violence

-Lincoln Center: MTW, 05:30PM - 09:30PMPolitical violence happens everyday, whether we endure it personally or hear about it through the media.
+L - Lincoln Center: MTW, 05:30PM - 09:30PMPolitical violence happens everyday, whether we endure it personally or hear about it through the media.
 But seldom do we ask ourselves what it is.
 This course investigates the nature of political violence and articulate its many forms from the anthropological perspectives of gender, class, ethnicity, economics, and of course, politics.
 Specific areas of study include Northern Ireland, Germany, Sudan, Palestine, Mexico, Argentina, China, Australia, and the U.S. The course will discuss the motivations for action (or inaction) by governments, elites, and insurgents, and students will get to know some of the organizations working against political violence.
-Field trips may include visits tothe United Nations, The United Holocaust Museum, and Ground Zero.
+Field trips will include visits tothe United Nations, The United Holocaust Museum, and Ground Zero.
 Podcasts, news broadcasts, movies and audio documentation of events will provide further access to examples of global political violence.

 CRN: 15838